SajinaPK/AWS_Learning/Solution_Architect/22_IAM_Advanced/IAM_PermissionBoundaries.md

   (On top of this, to the same user we attach allow:iamCreateUser, Resource *)
   (In this case no permissions will be given to the user as the IAM policy is outside the boundary)

-  - If an example developer is given AdministratorAccess, then this user becomes super user and can do everything.
+  - If an example developer is given `AdministratorAccess`, then this user becomes super user and can do everything.
 But if we set a permission boundary of AmazonS3FullAccess, then the developer can only access S3 because thats the boundary.
 The boundary is going to be more restrictive.

   ![Alt text](images/EffectivePermission.png)
   (Effective permissions is in the middle of all 3.
 Org SCP applies to all IAM entity in the account, bondaries are only for users and roles, identity based policy is attached to user or group)